A Thurston compactification of the space of stability conditions: The affine A1 case

-Let $\Lambda \subset \Stab(\mathcal C)/\bbC$ be the closure of the set of standard stability conditions of type A. Then $\Lambda$ includes non-standard degenerate stability conditions where $\phi(P_1) = \phi(P_0)+1$.
-We continue to call these stability conditions as of \emph{type A}, reserving the adjective standard for those where $\phi(P_1) < \phi(P_0)+1$. \autoref{fig:std-stab-a1hat} shows the central charges of the objects of $T$ in a standard non-degenerate stability condition of type A. The dotted line is the direction of the sum of the central charges of $P_0$ and $P_1$, which is also the central charge of $P_{\infty}$.
+Let $\Lambda \subset \Stab(\mathcal C)/\mathbf{C}$ be the closure of the set of standard stability conditions of type I. Then $\Lambda$ includes non-standard stability conditions where $\phi(P_1) = \phi(P_0)+1$.
+We continue to call these stability conditions as of \emph{type I}, reserving the adjective standard for those where $\phi(P_1) < \phi(P_0)+1$. \Cref{fig:std-stab-a1hat} shows the central charges of the objects \(P_n\) in a standard off-the-wall stability condition of type I. The dotted line is the direction of the sum of the central charges of $P_0$ and $P_1$, which is also the central charge of $P_{\infty}$.